 If a student withdraws or is expelled, they need to visit with the Campus Director, Associate Campus Director, or Academic Dean to complete the Rasmussen College Notice of Change in Student Status form, which will begin the withdrawal process.
-Students must give written notice to the Campus Director.
-Associate Campus Director or Academic Dean This will officially begin the withdrawal process.
+Students are allowed to convey their withdrawal verbally by contacting the Campus Director, Associate Campus Director, or Academic Dean.
+This verbal contact will also officially begin the withdrawal process.

 Rasmussen College uses the state-mandated refund policy to determine the amount of institutional charges it can retain.
-The federal formula dictates the amount of Federal Title IV aid that must be returned to the federal nment by the school and the student The federal formula requires a Return of Title IV aid if the student received federal financial assistance in the form of a Federal Pell Grant.
+The federal formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
+The federal formula requires a Return of Title IV aid if the student received federal financial assistance in the form of a Federal Pell Grant.
 Federal SEOG, Federal Direct Student Loan, or Federal PLUS Loan and withdrew on or before completing 60% of the quarter.
-The percentage of Title IV aid to be returned is determined by dividing the number of calendar days remaining in the quarter by the number of total calendar days in the quarter.
-Scheduled breaks of five or more consecutive days are excluded.
-If funds are released to a student because of a credit balance on the student's account, the student may be required to repay some of the federal grants if they withdraw.
+The percentage of Title IV aid to be returned is determined by dividing the number of calendar days remaining in the quarter by the number of total calendar days in the quarter Scheduled breaks of five or more consecutive days are excluded.
+If funds are released to a student because of a credit balance on the student's account, the student may be required to repay some of the federal grants if they withdraw

 A student withdrawing from school may be eligible for post-withdrawal disbursements according to federal regulations.